Manoj-VL/Packet-Tracer-Labs/Lab11-Static-Routing.md

 | PC 5   | 172.16.3.10  | 255.255.255.0 | 172.16.3.1      |

 - Configured each router interface which are directly connected to their respective LAN by assigning IP address to each interface with CLI command
-- For Router1 (assigning IP to interface Gigabit Ethernet 0/0)
+- For Router1 (assigning IP to interface Gig0/0)

 ```
 Router>enable